marcoroth/reactionview/README.md

 ## Code of Conduct

 Everyone interacting in the ReActionView project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/marcoroth/reactionview/blob/main/CODE_OF_CONDUCT.md).

+## License

+This project is available as open source under the terms of the [MIT License](https://github.com/marcoroth/reactionview/blob/main/LICENSE.txt).